Kristina01111000/Drws_site/README.md

 -
 8/1
 - Look at the new constant contact changes, moved to standard
+- when will the app be ready for testing?
 Site went down again on 8/1 -> woopayments was fixed, it seems fine now 8/2 GH still works